Canadian Art Therapy Association Conference, August 25-27th, 2013

 Concordia University, Montreal, October 12-14, 2018

-The Nature of Art Therapy is an exhibition and website for art therapists and allied professionals interested in working within outdoor studios, landscapes, walkways and environments with foraged materials.
+The Nature of Art Therapy is the title of an exhibition and website for art therapists and allied professionals interested in working within outdoor studios, landscapes, walkways and environments with foraged materials.
 The exhibition will be composed of artworks from the homelands of conference participants.

-ROUTES was a celebration by Arts Therapies Northern Ireland in partnership with Ulster University, Belfast School of Art.
+ROUTES was a symposium by Arts Therapies Northern Ireland in partnership with Ulster University, Belfast School of Art.

 The event was a tribute to the roots of arts therapies in Northern Ireland and also routes to new opportunities.
 Art, music and drama therapists highlighted both the history and potential of the arts therapies in Northern Ireland.
 This inaugural event was attended by arts therapists and allied professionals.